compsocialscience/summer-institute/2020/materials/day5-mass-collaboration/activity/lesson_plan_masscollaboration_instructor.md

 - Learn more about the Fragile Families Challenge from the [published paper](https://doi.org/10.1073/pnas.1915006117) or from the [project website](http://www.fragilefamilieschallenge.org/).
 - Watch videos from the [Fragile Families Challenge Scientific Workshop](https://www.youtube.com/channel/UCjluzrRT8fqXCx3qHjQAb5A)

+### Ethics: A brief note

+The Fragile Families and Child Wellbeing Study is a dataset of real people who have selflessly opened up their lives to us for the last 15 years so that their experiences can contribute to scientific research.
+By participating in the Fragile Families Challenge, you become a collaborator in this project.
+It is of the utmost importance that you respect the families in the data by using what they have told us responsibly.

 ### Group formation

 Form groups of roughly 3 people randomly.
 You might consider distributing those with the most predictive modeling experience across groups.